sequinstream/sequin/README.md

 ### Key

+Sequin uses **key-based routing**.
 In Sequin, a **key** is a string that serves two purposes:

 1. It’s the unique key for the message (the primary key of the `messages` table under the hood)
 2. It contains attributes that can be used for consumer filtering

+In Kafka, you route on write into a topic.
+But with Sequin, you route on read.
 Because consumers filter by key, you should choose the format of your keys intentionally.

 For example, an e-commerce company might choose a format like: